 - 10. Basis on Which Payments will be Made

 - 15. Other Terms and Conditions

-The purpose of the Band Employee Benefits (BEB) program is to provide funding to eligible Indian, Inuit and Innu employers to support the cost of the employer's share of contributions to pension and benefit plans for eligible employees.
+The purpose of the Employee Benefits program, formely known as the Band Employee Benefits program, is to provide funding to eligible Indian, Inuit and Innu employers to support the cost of the employer's share of contributions to pension and benefit plans for eligible employees.
 These may include the costs of employer sponsored pension plans, the Canada/Quebec Pension Plan (C/QPP) and additional non statutory employee benefits.

 The Department may contribute toward private pension plans, C/QPP, underwriter fees/administrative costs, and non-statutory benefit plans.
 Funding levels are based on the following rates:

 - The Department may contribute to an eligible employer an amount up to a total of the sum of 5.5% (to the maximum allowed by the Canadian Revenue Agency), plus the applicable C/QPP percentage rate (as specified in the Canada Pension Plan), of eligible employee payroll toward the employer’s share of contributions to an employer-sponsored pension plan and/or C/QPP.